 “Awareness is not enough.
 What are you going to do about it?
 We've admired this problem for long enough!”

---Mellody Hobson, President, Ariel Investments
+--Mellody Hobson, President, Ariel Investments,

 Being Color Brave, A PwC Talk with Bob Moritz, PwC US Chairman and Senior Partner

-Mellody Hobson speaking at Being Color Brave,
+Mellody Hobson speaking at Being Color Brave, A PwC Talk with Bob Moritz |

 Every other Tuesday, WOMEN AT LIBERTY provides a platform for a variety of voices and resources to develop, encourage, and strengthen women leaders.
 On July 13, 2015, Mellody Hobson, President of Ariel Investments, sat down with the U.S. Chairman of PriceWaterhouseCoopers (PwC), Bob Moritz, to talk about the lack of diversity that exists for minorities in the senior leadership and workforces of U.S. corporations.
 Mellody Hobson first spoke on this topic in March 2014 at a TED Talk entitled, "Color Blind Or Color Brave".